o-souter/Where-ISS-it/README.md

 Oliver Souter 2004076

-**Where ISS it? - The app to track the ISS**
+**Where ISS it? - The app to track the ISS and find asteroids**

 # Functionality

 ## Opening Page
+* The App logo
-* Two Buttons: 1 to locate the ISS, the other - function tbd
+* A Button which will take the user to a page to locate the ISS,
+* Another button which will take the user to another page to find the most recent asteroid that has fallen